magumbo/nelson-brochure/exampleSite/content/why-nelson.md

   title: What We Do
   block:
   - title: Embrace self-service
-    content: 'Hotel guests are happy to bypass cumbersome in-person check-in/out processes, as long as guest communication is clear and the technical tools work spotlessly.
+    content: Hotel guests are happy to bypass cumbersome in-person check-in/out processes, as long as guest communication is clear and the technical tools work spotlessly.
-      Operators should focus on manual processes that add value, not on things that guests happily take care of themselves. '
+      Operators should focus on manual processes that add value, not on things that guests happily take care of themselves.
+  - title: Optimize workflows
+    content: Cleaners and maintenance staff love our user-friendly mobile app that allows them to go about their work independently, while at the same time providing them instantaneous feedback on their performance.
+With our approach there is no need for a layer of middle managers.
   - title: Automate the tedious stuff
     content: Automation is in our DNA.
 We do not focus on full-service hotels that require in-person staff.
-Our tech stack is expressly designed to automate the things that machines are better at doing, like dynamic pricing, invoicing, or tax- and other authority reporting.
+Our tech stack is expressly designed to automate the things that machines are better at doing, like invoicing, tax- and other authority reporting, or setting prices in real-time.
-  - title: Optimize workflows
-    content: 'Cleaners and maintenance staff love our user-friendly mobile app that allows them to go about their work independently, while at the same time providing them instantaneous feedback on their performance.
-With our approach there is no need for a layer of middle managers. '
   - title: Increase profitability
     content: Our conversion-obsessed booking engine will increase your direct sales, while keeping inventory optimized in online-travel agencies.
 Your sales commissions